StateFlow: Enhancing LLM Task-Solving through State-Driven Workflows: Methodology

 \textbf{Output Functions \textbf{$\Omega$}}\; Here we define $\Omega$ to be a set of output functions, where a function $\omega$ takes the whole context history and generates an output ($\omega: \Gamma^* \rightarrow \Gamma$).
 The output function can be an LLM, a tool call, or a prompter function that returns a static prompt (e.g., P, E and $\text{M}_i$ in Figure~\ref{fig:flow}).
 The generated response will then be added to the context history.

-Differing from traditional FSMs, we don't have a set of symbols as input.
-We define a set of output functions $\Omega$ (instead of a single $\omega$) to distinguish different types of outputs.
-These output functions all depend on the context history, for example, LLMs perform next-token prediction based on the previous context, and a tool reads the past conversation (usually the last message) to generate feedback.
 The process starts at $s_0$ when task $Q$ is appended to the context history $\Gamma^*$ and ends when reaching one of the final states (See Algorithm~\ref{alg:StateFlow}).
 We also use a counter that defines maximum turns of transitions to prevent infinite loops.
 The process returns the exit state and the whole context history in the end.